-This course is designed to focus on the development of computer skills suited to the needs of students in non-degree occupational programs.
+This course is designed to focus on the development of computer skills.
 The course will generally use software packages appropriate to occupational programs and may include such topics as word processing, database, basic graphics, spreadsheets or other features typically needed in the field.
 Upon completion, the student will be able to demonstrate proficiency by the completion of appropriate assignments and occupation-specific applications.
-Non-degree creditable.